RedPointGlobal/redpoint-rpi/docs/greenfield.md

 1. Clone this repository
 2. Create a Kubernetes namespace
 3. Create secrets for image pull and TLS
+4. Pre-create Kubernetes secrets (optional — only if not using autoCreateSecrets)
-4. Configure your operational database and data warehouse connections
+5. Configure your operational database and data warehouse connections
-5. Create your environment overrides file
+6. Create your environment overrides file
-6. Deploy with Helm
+7. Deploy with Helm
-7. Activate your license and install databases
+8. Activate your license and install databases

 ---